vrmeet/thexr/DO_THIS_NEXT.md

 - support playback

 tools - menu ui diagram

+- have a button to exit the space

 hide immersive glasses, and vr menu until modal is dismissed
 - create menu manager after the choice to enter a space is made